kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-02-building-game-with-ai.md

 ![Sprint board](/assets/ai-game/rewrite-3.png)
 *Sprint board*

+It just... worked?
+Without even a JS structure.
+I know it's simple, but still?

 Granted, it initially generated it in three large-ish files without a discrete recommendation.
 But still impressive for a one-shot conversion!
-Instantly better.
+And instantly better.

-In an attempt to build something more maintainable, a second prompt converted it to Vue and generated all the components, wiring, package.json, etc.
+In an attempt to build something more maintainable, a second prompt converted it to [Vue.js](https://vuejs.org/) and generated all the components, wiring, package.json, etc.

 ![Converting to JS](/assets/ai-game/convert-to-vue.png)
 *To Vue*